-Deemed to Satisfy Requirements of the NCC
+Deemed to Satisfy Requirements of NCC 2019 (+A1)

 Fire resistance

 Clause C1.9 (a) (i) of NCC 2019 specifies that for External walls of Type A construction, all components of the façade must be non-combustible including covering, framing and insulation.
 Refer to ABCB Avisory Note 2020.2.3 Fire Performance of External Walls and Cladding for further information.